 // ITEM TIMING

 Items may be activated in response to any action taken by any player, or when any player transitions to a new phase.
-Items cannot be activated in response to another player activating an Item.

 Card Types

 There are four card types in Liminal TCG, each with a distinct set of features printed on the card face.
-Understanding what each field means is essential for reading any card correctly.

 ROOM